ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Method

 At each diffusion step $t\in[1,T]$, a tiny Gaussian noise is added to $\vx_{t-1}$ to obtain $\vx_t$, according to a small positive constant $\beta_t$:

-$x_t$ obtained from diffusion process is passed througth the transformer to predict Gaussian noise $\beps_\theta$.
+$x_t$ obtained from the diffusion process is passed through the transformer to predict Gaussian noise $\beps_\theta$.
 Loss is defined as mean squared error in the $\beps$ space, and efficient training is optimizing a random term of $t$ with stochastic gradient descent:

 To this end, ViT-TTS takes advantage of the reconstruction loss to predict the self-supervised representations which largely alleviates the challenges of data scarcity.
 Detailed formulation of DDPM has been attached in Appendix~\ref{Posterior}.